letsgorm/KartverketProject/README.md

 ### Backend

-The backend comprises of the Dockerfile, Docker-compose, Data folder, Controllers and Models.
+The backend consists of Dockerfile, Docker-compose, Data folder, Controllers and Models.
 Docker gets its images from the dockerfile, where the containers get the necessary images in order to build the corresponding services in docker-compose.yml; The containers are built on images and use volumes.
 The volumes stores tables, databases, passwords and additional information about the database.

 ### Execution

-After docker is finished, program.cs starts; the application adds services to the views to allow for controller interactions, registers the DBContext, runs a third party API called Scalar, and automatically applies migrations through a helper service called migrate.
+After docker has started, Program.cs performs these activites; the application adds services to the views to allow for controller interactions, registers the DBContext, runs a third party API called Scalar, and automatically applies migrations through a helper service called migrate.
 If the appsettings.json password, .env password and the dbcontext are applied correctly; the server starts on port 8082.

 ### System context diagram